Should you bother to give gifts?

 Short of time?
 Click here to read the key takeaways.

 💸 However, the “market value assumption” may miss the bigger picture.
-Economists assume that a gift’s value equals what you’d pay for it yourself but that ignores the emotional and social benefits gifts bring, such as surprise, connection, and feeling cared for.
-These forms of value often exceed the item’s price.
+Some economists assume that a gift’s value equals what you’d pay for it yourself but that ignores other benefits gifts bring, such as novelty, ritual, and social connection.
+Could these forms of value exceed the item’s price?

 Every December, billions of dollars worth of value is destroyed by well-meaning people engaging in the deeply irrational custom of giving gifts.
 Well, that’s what some economists have claimed anyway.
 In this short article, we take a quick look at their argument and some responses, to help you answer the question: Is it rational to give gifts?